TacRefineNet: Goal-Conditioned Tactile Grasp Refinement for Edge-Prominent Objects: Experiments

-To evaluate the robustness of our method in dynamic scenarios, we conduct a long-horizon object tracking experiment.
-A fixed tactile image is provided as the target, while the object’s pose and position are continuously perturbed throughout the sequence.
-The goal is to assess whether our system can consistently adjust to maintain the desired grasp.
-The full tactile-based pose refinement process is illustrated in the Fig. \ref{fig:long}, with detailed results available in the accompanying video.
+To evaluate the robustness of the proposed method in dynamic scenarios, we conduct a long-horizon object-tracking experiment using representative objects from the three geometry classes.
+A fixed tactile image is used as the target observation, while the object pose is continuously perturbed throughout the experiment.
+The objective is to assess whether the system can continuously adjust the grasp to maintain the desired target configuration.
+The tactile-based pose refinement process is illustrated in Fig.~\ref{fig:long}, and detailed experimental results are provided in the accompanying video.
+As shown in Fig.~\ref{fig:long}, representative tactile-tracking snapshots of the three objects are arranged by rows.
+The results demonstrate that, even under continuous object-pose variations, the proposed method can stably perform high-precision grasp refinement toward a specified target pose.

-As shown in Fig. \ref{fig:long}, the process unfolds as follows: from (a) to (b), the blue timeline depicts the object motion in the yaw dimension as tracked by the dexterous hand.
-From (b) to (c), the green timeline shows the learned policy dynamically adjusting along the Y-axis to achieve the target grasp pose.
-From (c) to the end, the yellow timeline illustrates the policy performing dynamic pitch adjustments to track the moving object and accomplish precise target pose grasping.
-These results demonstrate that our method consistently achieves fine-grained grasping toward a specified target pose, even under continuous variations in object pose.